harvard-dce/player-router/README.md

 player-router
 =============

-Minimal module for the broswer that handles hashtag routing for the Harvard DCE video player.
+Minimal module for the browser that handles hashtag routing for the Harvard DCE video player.
 (Currently only needs to handle seek-related routing.)

 Intended for use with Browserify.